Skip to main content

 5. CAC Payback analysis

 Enable this to see when your acquisition cost breaks even with customer revenue.
+When enabled, the cohort table highlights:

 • Green cells — cohort period where accumulated revenue surpasses CAC